AsmundSchei/SmartObjectAI/README.md

-# Smart object AI template for UnrealEngine 5
+# Smart object AI template
-Smart object AI template for UnrealEngine 5
+Smart object AI template for Unreal Engine 5

 This is a project intended to make a AI that can select goals based on its current situation.
 Its heavly inspired by F.E.A.R.s goal oriented action planning AI